tx2z/creativecommons-webcomponent/README.md

 npm run build
 ```

-You can find your builds in the "dist" folder.
+You can find the builds in the "dist" folder.

-Your components will be compiled in a js file (as [ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)), to use them as modules in your application, and in a dist.js (as [iife](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)), to use them directly in browsers, with the same name you give to the folder in "[src/components](src/components)".
+The component will be compiled in a js file (as [ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)), to use it as module in any application, and in a dist.js (as [iife](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)), to use it directly in browsers, with the same name you give to the folder in "[src/components](src/components)".

 All modules include their respective [Typescript declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).

-The [webcomponents polyfills](https://github.com/webcomponents/polyfills) are included as well in the "dist" folder, so they can used or they can be loaded directly from a CDN such as unpkg: <https://unpkg.com/@webcomponents/webcomponentsjs@^2/>